kelsiebesingeryeh/crypto-watch/README.md

 ![cryptopedia](https://i.imgur.com/plTByvj.png)

 #### Cryptocurrencies
 If a user is curious about cryptocurrency, they can select "I'm curious" and will be taken to a Cryptocurrencies page which displays the top 100 cryptocurrencies currently trending along with live data on the coin.
 They can view market information.
 The user can also search for a coin by name or symbol.
-The user can also add a coin to their "favorites"
+The user can also add a coin to their "favorites" and it will be saved to localStorage, so if they user comes back to the page or refreshes, it saves their favorite selection.
 ![cryptocurrencies](https://i.imgur.com/e92XMd4.png)

 #### CryptocurrencyDetails